Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Mautic WordPress Integration is the most optimum choice for every website to capture leads, form sign-ups, subscribers, etc.
+Integration with Mautic for WP is the most optimum choice for every website to capture leads, form sign-ups, subscribers, etc.